Home Blog Learn

 Cardano

-Cardano employs a proof-of-stake (PoS) consensus mechanism called Ouroboros, which is designed to be more energy-efficient and secure.
+Cardano employs a proof-of-stake (PoS) consensus mechanism called Ouroboros, which is designed to be energy efficient and extra secure.

-When comparing Layer 1 blockchains with Layer 2 blockchains, here’s what you need to know:
+When comparing Layer 1 blockchains with Layer 2 blockchains, here’s a handy table for reference:

-• Future Development: Both layers play crucial roles in the future of blockchain, with Layer-1 providing the robust foundation and Layer-2 driving innovation and scalability.
+Both layers play crucial roles in the future of Blockchain, with Layer-1 providing a robust foundation and Layer-2 driving innovation and scalability.

 Benefits of Layer 1 Blockchains

-First of all, Layer-1 blockchains offer unmatched security and decentralization, forming the bedrock of the blockchain ecosystem.
+Layer-1 blockchains offer security and decentralization, forming the bedrock of the blockchain ecosystem.
+They provide:

-• Decentralized Governance: They maintain decentralized governance, allowing for a more democratic and transparent decision-making process.
+• Decentralized Governance: Layer 1 creates the foundation for a more democratic and transparent decision-making process.

 • Data Integrity: Layer-1 ensures that data is accurate and consistent across the network, preventing tampering and fraud.

-• Widespread Adoption: Layer-1 blockchains like Bitcoin and Ethereum have achieved significant adoption, providing a trusted and well-established platform for various applications.
+• Widespread Adoption: Blockchains like Bitcoin and Ethereum are commonly used, providing a trusted platform for other uses.

 Challenges and Limitations of Layer 1